-"Again, master," murmured the servant, with bitter upbraiding eyeing his countryman, "Again, master; he will bend to master yet."
+"Again, master," murmured the servant, with bitter upbraiding eyeing his countryman,

 "Answer," said Don Benito, still averting his glance, "say but the one word, pardon, and your chains shall be off."

 Upon this, the black, slowly raising both arms, let them lifelessly fall, his links clanking, his head bowed; as much as to say, "no, I am content."